JonVega/piTVstation/README.md

 9. We're almost done! next type `nano ~/piTVstation/scripts/piTVstation.sh` and hit Enter
 10. There are only two things you may want to change, once done with below, hit `Control + O` to save and `Control + X` to exit

-`AMOUNT_COMMERCIALS=0` - How many commercials should play before resuming playback `AUDIO_MODE="--stereo-mode=0"` - 0 for mono, 1 for stereo, 2 for reverse stereo
++ `AMOUNT_COMMERCIALS=0` - How many commercials should play before resuming playback
++ `AUDIO_MODE="--stereo-mode=0"` - 0 for mono, 1 for stereo, 2 for reverse stereo

 10. Lastly, let's restart the Pi by typing `sudo shutdown -r now`

 ### What now?

 If you decided to opt-out of using commercials, then you're done!
 Yay!
-Just add videos to your Pi and reboot (by unplugging and replugging the power cable, I'll change this later for sure, but to be safe, add all the videos you want on the first go).
+Just add videos to your Pi and reboot (either by using `ssh` and logging back into the Pi and using the command `sudo shutdown -r now` or by unplugging and replugging the power cable (**not recommended**).

 So... commercials, if you would like them to play after each episode then adjust the variable above `AMOUNT_COMMERCIALS=0` to as many as you like.

 **But what about during playback?** You know, when an episode fades to black for a commercial break.
-Then you have to add stopmarks yourself manually.
+Then you'll have to add stopmarks yourself manually.
 Tedious, I know, but it does help with videos that have commercials already in them or episodes that lack commercials.
 With this can ignore those commercials and resume playback or add commercials in ourselves.

 In the piTVstation's video folder, you'll notice that `.txt` files were created for every video file.
 Like so: